The 2019 Block Party application is available! click here

 You may also request a visit from a Fire Truck.
 This will not be confirmed as the fire fighters are on duty and may not be available.

 As Halloween is traditionally a holiday that is widely celebrated in the 47th Ward, this is the only time we are permitting a second block party permit for any given street.
-This would be either for one day of the weekend prior to Halloween or on Halloween itself; if Halloween falls on a weekday the street closing will be from 2pm until dusk (approximately 6pm).
+This would be either for one day of the weekend prior to Halloween or on Halloween itself.
+If Halloween falls on a weekday the street closing will be from 2pm until dusk (approximately 6pm).
+If you choose to hold your Halloween block party the weekend before Halloween it too must end by dusk.
 Priority will be given to blocks which haven’t yet had a block party in the year but otherwise Halloween Block Party Permits will be issued on a first-come first-served basis.

 Special attention will be made to insure that street closures will not hinder the flow of traffic or emergency vehicles due to the number of one-way streets in the ward.